janengosopo/Sales-Dashboard/README.md

 ## How to Use

-1. Download the PBIX file from this repository: `Sales/Dashboard.pbix`
+1. Download the PBIX file from this repository: `Sales Performance Dashboard.pbix`
 2. Click **View Raw → Download**
 3. Open the file in **Power BI Desktop**